jared-m-murphy/Portfolio/README.txt

-Here are all my projects.
-Big and small.
+all my projects.  big and small.